CivicActions/ssp-toolkit/docs/controls/IA.md

 * Lost/compromised/damaged authenticators: Users who have forgotten their password may request a new password by submitting their username or email address.
 The website responds by emailing a one-time login link to the user's email address.
 After using the link to log in, the user is required to enter a new password.

 * Revoking authenticators: Users who have not changed their password in the last 90 days are automatically blocked.
-Administrators and Site Managers may block any user account if they believe there is a reason to do so.
+Administrators may block any user account if they believe there is a reason to do so.